- FES results when embolic marrow fat macroglobules damage small vessel perfusion leading to endothelial damage in pulmonary

 not a significant factor;

-- Pulmonary and systemic fat embolization after medullary canal pressurization: a hemodynamic and histologic investigation
+- Pulmonary and systemic fat embolization after medullary canal pressurization: a hemodynamic and histologic investigation in the dog.

 - 1990 Proceedings of The Hip Society--Basic Science and Pathology: The Fat Embolism Syndrome: A Review.